 Few events in American history have captured the popular imagination and found representation in such diverse forms of expression as has the Battle of New Orleans.
-General Andrew Jackson's defeat of the British forces below New Orleans in January of 1815 established once and for all that Louisiana would remain an American possession.
+General Andrew Jackson's defeat of the British forces downriver from New Orleans in January of 1815 established once and for all that Louisiana would remain an American possession.
 The battle and the personalities involved have remained favorite subjects for generations of historians, storytellers, and artists.
-The Historic New Orleans Collection is particularly fortunate to have been entrusted with the world's foremost assembly of original documents, artworks, rare books and memorabilia relating to the Battle of New Orleans.
+The Historic New Orleans Collection is particularly fortunate to have been entrusted with the world's foremost assembly of original documents, artworks, rare books, and memorabilia relating to the Battle of New Orleans.

-Manuscript Collections & Items
+Manuscript Collections and Items

-Books, Pamphlets & Printed Ephemera
+Books, Pamphlets and Printed Ephemera

-Maps, Artworks, Prints & 3D Objects
+Maps, Artworks, Prints and 3D Objects

 Highlights in our Collections